On a narrow vote Monday, the Prairie Village City Council adopted a new ordinance that will regulate the use of drones in the city .

 “Prairie Village should stay ahead of the curve and give the PVPD the necessary tools to address drone abuse,” said Inga Selders, who is running against Schermoly for the city council.
 “There are no real downsides in enacting this ordinance, but there are a number of downsides if we don’t.”

-Councilmembers Jori Nelson, Tucker Poling, Sheila Meyers, Terrence Gallagher, Chad Andrew Herring, Ted Odell and Dan Runion voted in favor of the ordinance.
+Councilmembers Jori Nelson, Tucker Poling, Sheila Myers, Terrence Gallagher, Chad Andrew Herring, Ted Odell and Dan Runion voted in favor of the ordinance.
 Councilmembers Schermoly, Ron Nelson, Andrew Wang, Brooke Morehead and Courtney McFadden voted against it.